|ICA (photo: Francois Soulignac)|

 TRY YUMMY LOCAL FOOD & DRINKS

-The Daily Catch in historic Little Italy to the upscale West Bridge in Cambridge.
+The Daily Catch in historic Little Italy.
 You may know Sam Adams beer, but have you tried other Boston standards?
 Harpoon Brewery and Jack's Abby Brewing offer tours & tastings.
 Wine lovers can sample vintages made from Boston's south shore grapes at Westport Rivers Vineyard & Winery.

 Stir - Chef’s Table Tasting

 A perfect night out for "foodies" and wine lovers.
 In this cozy, one-room restaurant, part of chef Barbara Lynch's Gruppo, a master chef whips up a 5-course meal from local, seasonal ingredients.
 There are also cooking and wine-tasting classes--truly a unique and wonderful experience.

 Taza Chocolate - Tour

 While touring this small factory, you'll learn amazing facts about chocolate, taste phenomenal samples, and support a local entrepreneur.
 Taza is stone-ground, organic chocolate made from ethically-sourced cacao that tastes amazing!

 Davis Square - Somerville: Davis Square is starting to supplant Harvard Sq. as the place to hang out.
 Somerville Theatre (55 Davis Sq; http://bit.ly/2nPxhTz) - Offering great entertainment since 1914: films, concerts, plays & other events.
 Be sure to check out the Museum of Bad Art in the theater's basement.